ZcashFoundation/zebra/book/src/dev/zebra-dependencies-for-audit.md

 The changes in these PRs are out of scope for the audit.
 When the Zebra team checks for bugs that have already been fixed, we can check these PRs, and any changes after commit [c4032e2b](https://github.com/ZcashFoundation/zebra/commit/c4032e2b7f6dbee8a9480d3c978c70a3cfc3332c).

-The following consensus, security, and functional changes are in Zebra's development branch, but they are not included in the `audit-v1.0.0-rc.0` branch, because they caused too many merge conflicts:
+The following consensus, security, and functional changes are in Zebra's development branch, but they are not included in the `audit-v1.0.0-rc.0` tag, because they caused too many merge conflicts:
 - [fix(sync): Pause new downloads when Zebra reaches the lookahead limit #5561](https://github.com/ZcashFoundation/zebra/pull/5561)
 - [fix(rpc): Shut down the RPC server properly when Zebra shuts down #5591](https://github.com/ZcashFoundation/zebra/pull/5591)
 - [refactor(state): Make implementation of block consensus rules clearer #5915](https://github.com/ZcashFoundation/zebra/pull/5915)